marcosgabriel-smc/my_notes/README.md

 Notes to self:

-- Implement Search Method
-- Filtering method by categories
+- Implement Search Method / Filtering method by categories
 - Change the route after user login
 - Tom select for categories in the forms
 - Include a better way to pass the content of the post.
 Search for WYSIWYG
 - Error pages
+- About page
+- Web icon in browser tab